ObjectiveSeki/dragongoclient/Developer.md

 submodule method I was previously using.
 On a recent Mac OS, you should be able to run `bootstrap.sh` to get all the dependencies installed.
-If you're running into permissions issues, you can pass bootstrap.sh the `--sudo` parameter to run certain commands as sudo.
+If you're running into permissions issues, you can pass bootstrap.sh the `--sudo` parameter to run certain commands with sudo.

 You should just be able to open the generated `DGSPhone.xcworkspace`, build the main DGSPhone target, and everything else should just